Zacharyjsultan/shopping-list-supabase/README.md

     -   What needs to live in a persistence layer?
 -   Is there some state we need to initialize?
 -   Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)

+CREATE:

+user should be able to add items to their shopping list - to supabase

+READ:
+send from supa back to dom to see list

+UPDATE:
+mark items as bought like last assignment

+Delete:

+delete all of the items

+SET AUTHENTICATION FOR RLS - auth see own / auth update self thro user_id

+START WITH HTML AND SETTING UP FETCH FROM SUPABASE